 Our research is editorially independent but we may earn a commission for purchases made through our links.

-Chile is an incredibly beautiful, diverse country, home to everything from the driest place on Earth to some of the most magnificent glaciers and wild landscapes you can imagine.
-To experience the best it has to offer, put these places on your itinerary.
+Chile is an incredibly beautiful, diverse country, home to everything from the driest place on Earth to some of the most magnificent glaciers, beautiful beaches and wild landscapes you can only imagine.
+To experience the best Chile has to offer, put these places on your itinerary.

 The granite pillars of Torres del Paine soar for more than 6,500 feet above the Patagonian landscape, dominating the scenery of what’s often referred to as South America’s finest national park, and it’s arguably one of the most spectacular in the world.
 For those willing to venture to Chile’s southernmost region, you’ll find some of the most incredible scenic hiking opportunities with trails that meander through emerald forests, passing turquoise-hued lakes, roaring rivers, and even a brilliant, blue glacier.
-The park is also home to flocks of ostrich-like rhea, Andean condor and flamingo.
+One of the top things to do in Chile, the park is also home to flocks of ostrich-like rhea, Andean condor and flamingo.
 Guanacos, a relative of the camel, were almost hunted to extinction, but after a decade of effective protection, the large and increasingly growing herds in the area no longer even flinch when a vehicle or human approaches.

 The colorful ramshackle streets of Valparaíso are a walking tour unlike any other.
 While it may not be as popular as Santiago, magnificent Victorians and tin-walled buildings hug the steep hillsides, while walkways meander around the slopes as rickety funiculars wait to bring visitors to hilltops.
-There are Bohemian neighborhoods to explore, 19th-century mansions to gaze at and a happening art scene the includes the impeccably restored landmark Palacio Baburizza, the Museo de Bellas Artes, showcasing European and Chilean artists.
+There is a long list of things to do in Valparaiso, with Bohemian neighborhoods to explore, 19th-century mansions to gaze at and a happening art scene the includes the impeccably restored landmark Palacio Baburizza, the Museo de Bellas Artes, showcasing European and Chilean artists.
 There are also lots of gourmet restaurants serving fine cuisine paired with great wines, much of it produced locally, and a buzzing nightlife too.

 One of the driest places on Earth, the Atacama Desert is so harsh that humans are unable to inhabit it permanently, though the extremely harsh climate is what draws so many scientists and adventurers who are fascinated with this very unique destination.
 Astronomers come for its almost always cloud-free skies, with the dry air resulting in few distortions from atmosphere vapors.
 As such, there are a few observatories here like ALMA, the world’s largest radio telescope.
 The best way to explore it is with a local tour company or an all-inclusive hotel that offers tours, like Tierra Atacama and Explora.
 Some of the options include visiting Calle de la Luna, the “Valley of the Moon” where massive sand dunes and stone formations mimic the moon’s surface, driving across a salt lake and watching gushing geysers.
 Atacama is also one of the best places on the planet to watch the sun go down, with low light heightening the textures and deepening the fiery red, yellow, green and even blue shades.